Snowdrift Rose flowers

 A stately shrub with a habit that is upright and uniform perfect for hedging; blooms are plentiful and a beautiful soft white with a hint of apricot in the center when they open; disease resistant and hardy, this cultivar is easy to care for

 Snowdrift Rose is blanketed in stunning fragrant white flowers at the ends of the branches from late spring to early fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
 The fruits are showy red hips displayed from early to late fall.

 Snowdrift Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.